-Knowing what is happening to you, what is the purpose of the exercise we are doing, or what to expect, helps to feel safer and more empowered.
+Knowing what is happening to you, what is the purpose of the exercise you are doing, or what to expect, helps you to feel safer and more empowered.
 As a trauma-informed yoga facilitator, I try to minimize the risk of confusion or overwhelm during the class.
 This way, you can fully relax and experience a deeper connection to your body.
 Often, understanding why we are doing what we are doing makes the action much more meaningful and enjoyable.
 And it is my responsibility to give you just enough information at the right time without overloading you.

 Minimizing potential triggers

 Everyone’s nervous system is different and reacts to the same stimuli in a unique way.
-Here are some things that I will do my best to ensure during the class: low ambient music or no music, no scents, calming lights (whenever possible), calm and clear voice.
-In an in-person class, I’ll make sure there is a safe distance between.
+Here are some things that I will do my best to ensure during the class: low ambient music or no music, no scents, calming lights (whenever possible), and a calm and clear voice.
+In an in-person class, I’ll make sure there is a safe distance between them.
 I won’t offer hands-on adjustments unless it’s absolutely required, in which case, I’ll always ask for your consent first.
 In an online class, you always have permission to keep the camera off if you wish to do so.

 You learn the tools of self-regulation

 Emotional self-regulation is an invaluable life skill that you can start developing on a yoga mat.
 You will experience it through connection with the breath and increased body awareness.
 You’ll learn how to calm yourself down and know how to deal with discomfort.
 This way you’ll be more equipped and less powerless when faced with emotional and physical distress in your daily life.

 What to expect from my private classes?